pallets/flask/docs/quickstart.rst

 URL Building
 ````````````

 If it can match URLs, can it also generate them?
-Of course you can.
+Of course it can.
 To
 build a URL to a specific function you can use the :func:`~flask.url_for`
 function.
 It accepts the name of the function as first argument and a
 number of keyword arguments, each corresponding to the variable part of
 the URL rule.
 Unknown variable parts are appended to the URL as query
 parameter.
-Here some examples:
+Here are some examples:

 >>> from flask import Flask, url_for
 >>> app = Flask(__name__)